MiguelOteo/Telemedicine-Doctor-Desktop-App/README.md

 * Java, version 11 to use more updated libraries
 * FXML for the layout files
-* XML in the maven pom.xml maven projects
+* XML in the pom.xml for maven project structure, dependencies and compilation process